 Board of Officers Room

-Celebrating Yoko Ono’s dedication to social justice through art, this performance reimagines the AIDS pandemic within a utopian landscape, reflecting the ideals of Ono and John Lennon’s Nutopia.
-A hundred years from now, Detroit, transformed by strange biomedical dust, stands as Earth’s last refuge.
-This queer sci-fi drama written and directed by Marc Arthur will be presented by Detroit-based performers Pink Flowers and Yolanda Jack in a presentation that follows a Black trans cybernetic heroine and her lover, an ancient vampire, as they inhabit memories from AIDS history.
+Inspired by Yoko Ono’s dedication to social justice through art, this performance reimagines the AIDS pandemic within a utopian landscape.
+A hundred years from now, Detroit stands as Earth’s last refuge and has been transformed by a strange biomedical dust.
+This queer sci-fi drama, written and directed by Marc Arthur, will be presented with Detroit-based artists Pink Flowers and Yolanda Jack in a performance that follows a Black trans cybernetic heroine and an ancient vampire as they fall in love and inhabit memories from AIDS history.

 Always Thinking About Cut Piece